sergey-feldsherov/brandes-concurrent/README.md

 ## TODO

+* Switch to inhouse argument-parsing solution
-* Change thread pausing from workaround method to condvars
+* Solve workarounds used for thread pausing
-* Add timer to ProgressBar, change its tick() and changeCurrent() methods to condvars as well
+* Switch to thread pool with task queue for better concurrency
+* Refactor ProgressBar
+*